 When I watch a tennis match I often wonder how far the players are actually running throughout the game.
 The court may be small, but with all the quick sprints and sharp changes of direction, I bet it adds up quite a bit.

-On average players may run anywhere between 2-5 miles during a 5 set match, but there are many different factors which can affect the actual distance.
+On average players may run anywhere between 2-5 miles during a 5 set match, but there are many different factors that can affect the actual distance.
 In a 3 set match, it may be around a 1-2 miles.
 This doesn’t seem like much, but the body is under a lot of stress with all the sideways running, moving forwards and backwards, jumping and sprinting.

 In this article, let’s look at this in more detail, including how far tennis players run in a match in terms of distance, the number of steps they take and how this all compares to other sports.